Pamplemousse/blog/_posts/2021-02-25-Handle function calls during static analysis with angr.md

 **Hoping you found those examples enlightening, happy hacking!**

 ---
-<b id="f1">1</b> By "tainting" a variable taking a value from a user input, and propagating this taint on use, one can find other variables that can be influenced by a user input.
-Tainted variables being used for sensitive operations (arguments to `execve`, or `system`, affectation to a buffer of fixed size, etc.) points to potential security vulnerabilities. [↩](#a1)
+[^1]: By "tainting" a variable taking a value from a user input, and propagating this taint on use, one can find other variables that can be influenced by a user input.
+Tainted variables being used for sensitive operations (arguments to `execve`, or `system`, affectation to a buffer of fixed size, etc.) points to potential security vulnerabilities.

-<b id="f2">2</b> If you want to learn more details about how the analysis works, and a more concrete example of such analysis, I strongly encourage you to go look at the presentation mentioned above, [available on YouTube](https://www.youtube.com/watch?v=4SMRnpuqN6E). [↩](#a2)
+[^2]: If you want to learn more details about how the analysis works, and a more concrete example of such analysis, I strongly encourage you to go look at the presentation mentioned above, [available on YouTube](https://www.youtube.com/watch?v=4SMRnpuqN6E).

-<b id="f3">3</b> For those interested in the underlying mechanics on the `angr` side of things, the handler's instance method is called in [angr/analyses/reaching_definitions/engine_vex.py](https://github.com/angr/angr/blob/0558f5758814cf3f17912b0621f4adb8d0f92240/angr/analyses/reaching_definitions/engine_vex.py#L588-L591). [↩](#a3)
+[^3]: For those interested in the underlying mechanics on the `angr` side of things, the handler's instance method is called in [angr/analyses/reaching_definitions/engine_vex.py](https://github.com/angr/angr/blob/0558f5758814cf3f17912b0621f4adb8d0f92240/angr/analyses/reaching_definitions/engine_vex.py#L588-L591).